Internal · Instructor Reference

 Obj: partial/complete power failure or no-restart; smoke/fire; electrical malfunction; low fuel/oil pressure; overheat; canopy opening; engine restart.

-Std: demonstrates correct response as required by examiner.
+Std: demonstrates correct response as required by evaluator.

 Q.Normal and Crosswind Landing